jotaemez/dino-run-chrome/README.md

 # Dino run Clone

-Dinosaur Game, also known as T-Rex Game, Dino Runner or Chrome Dino, is a game in the Google Chrome web browser, which appears in case of internet interruption.
+Dino run Game, also known as T-Rex Game, Dino Runner or Chrome Dino, is a game in the Google Chrome web browser, which appears in case of internet interruption.

 ## Screenshots